 Another group of humans—customers—are driving another procurement trend that will no doubt continue to expand in 2020.
 Consumers have very real concerns about environmental and social responsibility, and aren’t afraid to speak with their wallets.
 Corporate social responsibility (CSR) will require companies to continue to develop smarter strategic sourcing, avoiding suppliers with negative or questionable practices that can turn consumers away.
 In addition, procurement teams will invest in increasingly sophisticated artificial intelligence to handle sourcing and vendor-facing functions, using data analysis and machine learning to further automate ordering, information requests (using, for example, chatbots) and more.
 In the future, it’s possible your staff will simply have a conversation with the AI to get what they need, when they need it.

 Value, Not Just Savings

-- Freeing the human members of procurement organizations from low-value tasks.
+- Freeing the human members of procurement organisations from low-value tasks.

-- Maximizing cost reductions throughout the supply chain and across business units through improvements in efficiency, speed, and accuracy.
+- Maximising cost reductions throughout the supply chain and across business units through improvements in efficiency, speed, and accuracy.

-- Recontextualizing procurement as a driver of reduced risk exposure, smarter spend, greater innovation, and more strategic relationship development opportunities by aligning spend and supply chain management with overall organizational goals.
+- Recontextualising procurement as a driver of reduced risk exposure, smarter spend, greater innovation, and more strategic relationship development opportunities by aligning spend and supply chain management with overall organisational goals.

-Once considered to be a source of moderate cost savings at best, the modern procurement function is now the beating heart of business process management, connecting and optimizing all business units to minimize waste and expense while maximizing value.
+Once considered to be a source of moderate cost savings at best, the modern procurement function is now the beating heart of business process management, connecting and optimising all business units to minimise waste and expense while maximising value.
 This transformation, perhaps the most significant in procurement history, will itself remain at the heart of procurement transformation in 2020 and many years to come.